ColeScheller/dhs-code-club/README.md

-# dhs-code-club
+# Inventory Manager
-Just a repository for DHS programming club
+A manager for inventory.